nano80126/elecrawler/README.md

 * [x] Play broken if click twice when just initializing
 * [ ] Can't get duration of videio After CueVideoByID
 * [x] Can't change lyric object in shuffle mode when route has changed
+* [ ] VideoID is null after change router so that user can't control video